 - Official LinkedIn Company page – You have to have this and be updating it.

-- Google Business Page – Many think they have one, but realize later it was autogenerated or they don’t at all.
+- Google Business Profile – Many think they have one but realize later it was autogenerated, or they don’t.
 It’s so important to have this today.
 Yet it’s the most overlooked piece of optimization on the web for businesses.

-If you’re thinking about a marketing or SEO strategy for your business, contact us about brainstorming on your strategy.
+If you’re thinking about a marketing or SEO strategy for your business, contact us to brainstorm on your system.
 We’ll brainstorm with you for free, then with your budget and goals clear, and we’ll execute that strategy.